BeatrisIlieva/mern-gems-frontend/README.md

 - Errors related to invalid inputs returned by the backend are displayed to the user

+#### 2. Local Storage
+- We use a custom React hook to store the user's token and selected language in local storage.
+This ensures that the user's preferences are preserved even after a hard refresh.

 #### 10. Product filtration

 #### 11. Shopping Bag Count